indijonesjames/GimbalPlay/README.md

 ### Key Features

 - The communication with the servos is done via USB-COM.
 A SerialHandle file is created at the beginning of the progam.
 It is important that the right COM port is specified.
-- To control the camera, the FLIR SDK must eb installed.
-FlyCapture is the lirbary imported, and it currently does not support live video.
+- To control the camera, the FLIR SDK must be installed.
 - All the Image Processing is done using OpenCV.
 - There are 3 ways to tune the accuracy of the program:
 	- The parameters minArea and rratio defined in const.cpp.
 MinArea relates to the minimun area of the contour to be considered a new obkject instead of noise.
 Rratio is used to compare similarities, hihger ratio, better perfomance but a bigger chance of missing objects.